verlaineong/WDB/README.md

 Click here  - Allows users who are in the dog information page to easily navigate to the application form.

+Rent a "dog"- Allows users to directly navigate to the dog catalogue page.

 Dog catalog - Allows users to visit the page with information of the dog breed they want to view.

 Social Media icon - Allows users to navigate to the company's social media page.

 Brand logo - Allows user to navigate to homepage.

+Submit buttom - Allows user to submit an application form.

 ## Technologies Used